Get Started Here!

 Jordan Frey MD, a plastic surgeon in Buffalo, NY, is one of the fastest-growing physician finance bloggers in the world.
 See how he went from financially clueless to increasing his net worth by $1M in 1 year and how you can do the same!
 Feel free to send Jordan a message at [email protected].

-9 thoughts on “A Quick and Dirty Guide to All Types of Investment Accounts: Where Should You Put Your Money?”
+11 thoughts on “An Updated Quick and Dirty Guide to All Types of Investment Accounts for Doctors: Where Should You Put Your Money?”

 1. Hi, I thought I’d mention a few items.
 Like you, I also went through a transformation when I set my own vision for financial security.
 One item here is worth noting : the back door IRA is actually a recharacterization, not a rollover.
 There is a technical, tax-specific designation, and if you don’t recharacterize this, the rollover from non taxable IRA funds is taxable when you roll it into a Roth.
 Also, the tracking in this is not trivial, and if you don’t track it properly, any standard audit will potentially load you with penalties and or back taxes.